-Applicants who have mobility issues and it has been assess need to move to ground floor or level access accommodation.
-Applicants who have mobility issues and need to move to accommodation that has level access showering facilities. • Applicants who have a significant physical or mental health condition that is directly affected by their accommodation and where a move to alternative accommodation would help to ease or resolve their condition. • Applicants who have a medical need for an additional bedroom (e.g. because they need an overnight carer or need to accommodate a substantial amount of medical equipment).
-Where a move is An award of HNP or HNL may be made in the following circumstances essential to Hardship on support grounds: Applicants that have demonstrable evidence that provide or they provide or receive substantial and on-going support to or from relatives or receive essential friends and where moving would prevent significant physical, psychological or care and financial hardship. support.
+- Applicants who have mobility issues and it has been assess need to move to ground floor or level access accommodation. - Applicants who have mobility issues and need to move to accommodation that has level access showering facilities. - Applicants who have a significant physical or mental health condition that is directly affected by their accommodation and where a move to alternative accommodation would help to ease or resolve their condition. - Applicants who have a medical need for an additional bedroom (e.g. because they need an overnight carer or need to accommodate a substantial amount of medical equipment).

+Where a move is essential to provide or receive essential care and support.

+An award of HNP or HNL may be made in the following circumstances

+Hardship on support grounds: Applicants that have demonstrable evidence that they provide or receive substantial and on-going support to or from relatives or friends and where moving would prevent significant physical, psychological or financial hardship.

 This award will only be considered where there are significant medical or welfare issues including grounds relating to disability.
 This award for applicants who give or require support from relatives or friends will only be considered where there is a severe disability or mental ill health, medical or welfare issue (relating to the applicant or their household or the relatives or friends) and there are reasons why this support cannot be made available through reliance on public transport or the persons own transport.
 (The assessment will include the availability and ability to use public transport).

 Applicants who need to move closer to a specialist organisation, agency or institution located in an area of Bolton, where moving would prevent significant physical, psychological or financial hardship.
-(The assessment will include the availability and ability to use available transport) To assist officers in making this this decision they will consider the following guidance: A move to a more suitable location / property is a critical element to supporting an individual in the community where existing Home Care / Mental Health Network provision is insufficient to maintain their accommodation.
+(The assessment will include the availability and ability to use available transport)

+To assist officers in making this this decision they will consider the following quidance:

+A move to a more suitable location / property is a critical element to supporting an individual in the community where existing Home Care / Mental Health Network provision is insufficient to maintain their accommodation.

+- Absence of a priority move will likely result in that individuals health deteriorating - necessitating long term or frequent short term admission(s) to health / medical or other facility. - The applicant must be either the person in need of care or the main care provider. - Current accommodation must be beyond reasonable travelling distance to either provide or receive support. - The recipient must be resident in the Bolton Borough. - Requires the provision of relevant supporting information / evidence detailing the level and extent of the care provided or required.

+Armed forces discharges